ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 Within Ansys, and more specifically in the PyAnsys environment, most client libraries have a dedicated Python package containing the needed PROTO files compiled as Python source code.
-These are typically consumed by the PyAnsys client libraries for being able to communicate with their respective services.
+These are typically consumed by the PyAnsys client libraries for communicating with their respective services.

 For example, `PyMAPDL`_ consumes the ``ansys-api-mapdl`` package, which is built in the `ansys-api-mapdl`_ repository.